yenla9/sampleblockchain/README.md

 # Homework #18: PyChain Ledger
 ### By: Yen

 PyChain.py is a basic blockchain ledger.
-It tracks transactions from sender to receiver, amount and timestamp.
+It tracks transaction from sender to receiver, amount and timestamp.
 Below is the example of the blockchain:

 First Block